 The increase in the number of open-source machine-learning tools has made it easier for us to implement machine learning at scale or on a single machine, and in highly popular programming languages.
 In this section, we will learn about the open-source machine-learning tools that are taking your machine-learning projects to the next level.

 Shogun is a free and open-source toolbox written in C++.
 However, it can also be used with Matlab, Octave, Lua, R, Ruby, C#, and Python.
 The latest version of Shogun (6.0.0) adds native support for the Scala language and Microsoft Windows.
 Shogun is designed for large-scale unified learning for a wide range of feature types and learning settings, such as clustering, regression, classification, etc. The features of Shogun include structured output learning, one-time classification, pre-processing, built-in model selection strategies, etc.

 Apache Mahout is an open-source library of scalable and distributed machine learning algorithms that are mainly focused in the areas of classification, collaborative filtering, and clustering.
 Using the MapReduce paradigm, Apache Mahout is implemented on top of Apache Hadoop.
 However, many algorithms of Apache Mahout run outside of Hadoop as well.

 It is aimed at developing intelligent machine learning applications easier and faster.
 Mahout consists of Java libraries for general math operations and algorithms focused mainly on linear algebra and statistics.
 There is a diverse, responsive, vibrant, and vast community to facilitate discussions on the Mahout project and its potential uses.

 Spark MLlib is the ML library for Apache Spark and Apache Hadoop.
 Spark MLlib runs everywhere Spark runs, on Kubernetes, Apache Mesos, on Hadoop, in the cloud, or standalone, against diverse data sources.
 This machine learning library consists of many useful data types designed to run at scale and high speeds.

-Spark MLlib consist of high-quality algorithms that can leverage iteration and produce better results than MapReduce.
+Spark MLlib consists of high-quality algorithms that can leverage iteration and produce better results than MapReduce.
 Though Java is the primary programming language for working in Spark MLlib, R users can plug into Spark (as of version 1.5), users of Scala can write code against Spark MLlib, and Python users can connect Spark MLlib with NumPy library.